 [Austin Johnson](/player/austinjohnson/2556368/profile) has starter ability at nose tackle.
 And I believe

 [DeMarco Murray](/player/demarcomurray/2495207/profile) at some point in the coming season to start at running back.

-Myles Jack.
+The Jaguars upgraded their defense significantly by landing a pair of top-five prospects in Jalen Ramsey and Myles Jack.
 Those two will add tremendous athleticism and speed to the defense.
 The Jags also fortified their front line to have a deeper and more athletic rotation, which should translate to getting more sacks.

 Last year's offense could score points with anybody, so the defense just needs to creep up to the middle of the pack.
 And with the weapons added in the offseason, Jacksonville should be able to do that.
 This new defense could help guide the Jaguars to an AFC South title.
 The Jaguars selected two of the most complete players in this year's draft with Jalen Ramsey and Myles Jack (if he can stay healthy).
 Jack trained with Brett Fischer, who I trained with when I was in the NFL, and he thinks the linebacker is going to be amazing the minute he steps on the field.
 Those two picks alone set the Jaguars apart, but they also add Dante Fowler Jr. back in the mix after sitting out his rookie season with a knee injury.
 This team is adding three first-round talents to their defense this season.
 This is a no-brainer -- Jacksonville won the draft by far.